Several Māori men travelled the world after joining the crews of ships visiting New Zealand.

 In 1805 the Ngāpuhi chief Ruatara, from Rangihoua in the Bay of Islands, left New Zealand on the whaling ship Argo with the intention of meeting King George III.
 Over the next four years he served on several whaling ships, receiving mixed treatment.
 He never met the King, but in 1809 he encountered the missionary Samuel Marsden, who was returning to Port Jackson (Sydney) on the convict vessel Ann.

-Marsden ensured that Ruatara, who was in poor physical condition, was cared for and supplied with clothes, and he invited Ruatara to stay with him when they arrived at Port Jackson.
-Ruatara spent eight months with Marsden at Parramatta, studying European agricultural techniques, carpentry and other skills with the aim of introducing wheat production to New Zealand.
+Marsden ensured that Ruatara, who was in poor physical condition, was cared for and supplied with clothes during the voyage.
+When they arrived at Port Jackson he invited Ruatara to stay with him.
+Ruatara spent eight months with Marsden at Parramatta, studying European agricultural techniques, carpentry and other skills with the aim of introducing wheat to New Zealand.

-In Port Jackson, Ruatara had been warned that the missionaries were the forerunners of settlers and soldiers.
+In Port Jackson, Ruatara had been warned that the missionaries would be followed by settlers and soldiers.
 He had seen for himself that the Australian Aborigines had not prospered through European contact.

 Ruatara was never completely convinced that allowing the missionaries to settle was a good idea.
-His decision probably reflected a sense of inevitability about European contact and a desire to control proceedings.
+His decision probably reflected a desire to exercise some control over interactions with Europeans that were inevitable.

-Contact with Europeans was increasing but it was still rare; by the early 1830s there were perhaps only a couple of hundred permanent European residents in New Zealand.
+Contact with Europeans was increasing, but still rare; by the early 1830s there were probably only a couple of hundred permanent European residents in New Zealand.